Ulipristal acetate: Contraindications

 Ulipristal acetate should not be taken by women with severe liver diseases because of its CYP mediated metabolism.
 It has not been studied in women under the age of 18.

 It is also not recommended for women with severe asthma receiving glucocorticoid treatment because it has shown antiglucocorticoid effects in animal studies.

 Pregnancy

 Unlike levonorgestrel, and like mifepristone, ulipristal acetate is embryotoxic in animal studies.
 Before taking the drug, a pregnancy must be excluded.
 The EMA proposed to avoid any allusion to a possible use as an abortifacient in the package insert to avert off-label use.
-It is unlikely that ulipristal acetate could effectively be used as an abortifacient, since it is used in much lower doses (30 mg) than the roughly equipotent mifepristone (600 mg), and since mifepristone has to be combined with a prostaglandin for the induction of abortion.
+Prior to the 2025 study mentioned above, it was considered unlikely that ulipristal acetate could effectively be used as an abortifacient, since it is used in much lower doses (30 mg) than the roughly equipotent mifepristone (600 mg), and since mifepristone has to be combined with a prostaglandin for the induction of abortion.
 However, data on embryotoxicity in humans are very limited, and it is not clear what the risk for an abortion or for teratogenicity (birth defects) is.
 Of the 29 women studied who became pregnant despite taking ulipristal acetate, 16 had induced abortions, six had spontaneous abortions, six continued the pregnancies, and one was lost to follow-up.